Rania in the USA – Days 2 and 3

 Later that evening, Queen Rania joined singer and friend Bono, UK Prime Minister Gordon Brown and a few more names at the Appeal of Conscience Foundation Awards.
 The Appeal of Conscience Foundation Awards is an interfaith partnership of corporate and spiritual leaders from all faiths who come together to promote “peace, tolerance and ethnic conflict resolution.”
 This years awars 2009 was given to Prime Minister Brown.

-Tagged Awards, Education, Interview, Official Visit, Prime Minister Brown, Queen Rania, Television, United States of America.
+Tagged Awards, Celebrities, Education, Interview, Prime Minister Brown of the United Kingdom, Queen Rania al-Abdullah of Jordan, Television, United States of America, Working Visit.